Polygon vs Bitcoin Scalability

 Nakamoto Coefficient

-Polygon Nakamoto Coefficient is the same as Bitcoin Nakamoto Coefficient
+Polygon Nakamoto Coefficient is 1.33X higher than Bitcoin Nakamoto Coefficient

 Polygon logo